 Students who plan to leave Salisbury University will be asked to return all materials and property prior to leaving campus.
 Items to include, but not limited to:

+Parking Permit

+GullCard

+Property Keys

+Laptop

-Parking Permit GullCard Property Keys Laptop Other items determined by supervisor and/or Office of Graduate Studies
+Other items determined by supervisor and/or the Graduate School.

 V. BENEFITS